-Between 2010 and the first half of 2020, prices for solar moduls decreased significantly.
-From the second half of 2020 on, prices for solar modules starting rising again to approx. 0.33 \$/W by the end of 2021, partly because of global supply chain constraints.
+From the second half of 2020 on, prices for PV modules rose again to approx. 0.33 \$/W by the end of 2021, partly because of global supply chain constraints.
 Nonetheless in 2021, photovoltaic systems with a combined capacity of 183 GW were installed worldwide - almost 40 GW more than in 2020, BloombergNEF reports.
 Additionally, according to BloombergNEF analysts, current high module prices are expected to decline again in the near future.